matbesancon/oracle_robust_smoothing_fw/README.md

-# oracle_robust_smoothing_fw
+# Oracle-robust optimization via Frank-Wolfe

-Companion repository for the paper on oracle-robust optimization
+Companion repository for the paper "A Frank-Wolfe Algorithm for Oracle-based Robust Optimization".